zutsusemi/MICCAI2023-TopoLab-Labels/README.md

 *r_tree*: A list storing the structure of r_tree, each element [x, y] is an edge of the tree, where x is the x-th segment in r_points and y is the y-th segment in r_points.

 ## :grey_question: How to Use
+[Note: The maintenance peirod of this repo is 2022-05-31 to 2024-09-30.
+After 2024-09-30 this repo will NOT be maintained.]

-You need to first download the original open-source dataset.
+You need to first download the original open-source dataset, we CANNOT provide you the original dataset.

 Then, you need to clone this repo, and unzip labels.zip to see the labels.
 The password to unzip the .zip file can be found at **[here](https://pan.baidu.com/s/1S6Ihv5AAtHyeLnz1FHtdtw)** with code ga35.
 After unzipping the files, you need to *align the label files with the images*.
 The file name of the labels are the same as the corresponding images.
 Note that you probably need to reverse (and/or) swap the images' axis to align them.
 Before training your model, you should visualize the images and labels to ensure the alignment is correct.